DSC-McMaster-U/DSC-McMaster-U-Website/_content/newsletters/september-2024.md

 ---
-title: "September GDSC Newsletter"
+title: "What & Who Are We?"
-date: "2024-09-07"
+date: "2024-09-08"
+subtitle: "A welcome to GDSC McMaster U, applications are live!"
+slug: "september-2024"
 ---

 ## What & Who We Are?

 Welcome to the Google Developer Student Club (GDSC) at McMaster University.
 We're a dynamic community of tech enthusiasts, innovators, and problem-solvers, dedicated to empowering students with the skills, knowledge, and network needed to thrive in the tech world.
 Whether you're a coding newbie or a seasoned developer, join us to collaborate on real-world projects and learn from industry experts.
 Let's build, learn, and grow together :)

-### The general breakdown of the club is as follows:
+### Club Breakdown
 - **Admin**: Lead and manage the club, plan high-level events, handle finances, and foster partnerships.
 - **Community**: Organize and host tech and community events while collaborating with other organizations.
 - **Conferences**: Coordinate participation in major tech events and equip students with the necessary skills and experience.